eye4357/x_make_py_mod_sideload_x/README.md

 > "Sometimes you need to slide a module into place without rattling the rest of the system.
 This toolkit makes that move surgical."

 ## Manifesto
 x_make_py_mod_sideload_x handles Python module sideloading—resolving dynamic imports, staging packages from alternate paths, and validating that everything behaves before the orchestrator commits.
-It's the quiet workhorse behind the Road to 0.20.3 bootstrap story.
+It's the quiet workhorse behind the Road to 0.20.4 bootstrap story.

-## 0.20.3 Command Sequence
+## 0.20.4 Command Sequence
-Version 0.20.3 locks sideload manifests to the JSON board and ensures every injected module reports telemetry back through the refreshed visitor pipeline.
+Version 0.20.4 threads sideload manifests directly into the expanded Kanban.
+Every injection run now tags its evidence so the Static Gauntlet and Environment Provisioning columns inherit the sideload history without rummaging through ad-hoc logs.

 ## Ingredients
 - Python 3.11+